johli/genesis/README.md

 ### DEN Training GIFs
 The following GIFs illustrate how the Deep Exploration Networks converge on generating maximally fit functional sequences while retaining sequence diversity.
 Throughout training, we track a set of randomly chosen input seeds and animate the corresponding generated sequences (with their fitness costs).

---- *WARNING* The following GIFs contain flickering pixels/colors.
-Do not look at them if you are sensitive to such images. ---
+**WARNING:** The following GIFs contain flickering pixels/colors.
+Do not look at them if you are sensitive to such images.

 #### Alternative Polyadenylation
 The following GIF depicts a generator trained to produce maximally strong polyadenylation signals.